the fashion, art, and unfamiliar pop of brennan olver

 You and I have had some heavy Bowie moments since you've been here.

 We have!
-I've been listening to Young Americans, Bowie's 1974 soul project he made in New York.
-That's when he left behind the Ziggy Stardust personality, yet so many people consider it a failed album.
+I've been listening to Young Americans which was Bowie's 1974 soul project and partly produced in New York.
+That's where he left behind the Ziggy Stardust personality, yet so many people consider it a failed album.
 It's been haunting me lately.
 Maybe because it was considered a failure or that it represents a transition period in Bowie's work—and of course being in New York.

 Is the new Wet Kiss album Brennan a pop record?